This article provides an opportunity for you to reflect on your leadership.

 In this article I am going to try to answer this question with reference to the ideas and beliefs I use when doing shadow work, and I’ll describe the shadows that can come in to play as we carry out our leadership roles.
 Finally I’ll take a look at possible changes that we can make on a personal level in order to begin to heal this ‘sickness’.

 For the purpose of this article I’m loosely defining a leader as the person ‘in charge’ of others, the one who guides others, makes decisions and takes overall responsibility.
 For the sake of simplicity I am going to talk about the ‘Leader’ (The person ‘in charge’) and the ‘People’ (those being led by the leader in whatever given situation).
 I’ll use this to encompass the whole variety of possible leadership roles that we could be discussing here – parent, teacher, leader of a group, leader of an organisation, leader of a company, politician and so on.
 I believe this article is also relevant for each of us on an internal level as we consider how we lead ourselves through life – is there harmony between the part of us that leads and the parts that follow?
 How does this dynamic work?
 Do we bully oursleves, bribe, criticise, or give up on ourselves? or do we encourage and support ourselves and say ‘Well done!’?
 It is worth exploring these internal dynamics and discovering how effectively we lead ourselves.
 This is likely to give insight in to our Leadership in the outer world.

-I am going to organise this discussion of shadows according to the four archetypes that I work with in shadow work –The Magician,
+I am going to organise this discussion of shadows according to the four archetypes that I work with in my Healing The Shadow work –The Magician,

 The Warrior and